-Instruments with plastic housing are designed for use in an industrial environment.
+Instruments in four-wire or Ex-d-ia version are designed for use in an industrial environment.
 Nevertheless, electromagnetic interference from electrical conductors and radiated emissions must be taken into account, as is usual with class A instruments according to EN 61326-1.
 If the instrument is used in a different environment, the electromagnetic compatibility to other instruments must be ensured by suitable measures.